 - There are pubs, a tea room, and a village shop in the village.
 Visit the church on its picturesque green.

 - SDW: Cross the Cuckmere River, and tackle the northerly SDW route up to Windover Hill (there is a shortcut route through a field on the initial part of the ascent)

-- SDW: Take the path over the summit of Windover Hill.
+- SDW: Take one of three paths over or around the summit of Windover Hill.

-- There are 2 other short options here around the summit, rather than over it, a southerly bridleway (for bikes), and a northerly footpath passing the top of The Long Man of Wilmington (a chalk figure, side-on views only!).
+- Apart from the direct route over it, there is also the car wide southerly track (a bridleway) curving around the summit, and a northerly footpath passing along the fence at the top of The Long Man of Wilmington (a chalk figure, side-on views only!).

 - SDW: Follow the SDW down into Jevington (tea room and pub)